 Teaching, Speaking & Consulting

-I've developed and taught a master’s level course at NYU’s Journalism Institute on reporting with, rather than on, a community.
-In this course, the students learned how to use different formats and tools to involve communities into the reporting process, through hands-on lessons and by looking at engaged journalism case studies.
+In 2018 I developed and taught a master’s level course at NYU’s Journalism Institute on reporting with, rather than on, communities.
+In this course, the students learned how to use different formats and tools to involve communities in the reporting process, through hands-on lessons and by looking at engaged journalism case studies.
 It also taught them to put this into practice by going through an entire engaged journalism project cycle, including conducting user research and experiments as well as measuring impact and success.

-I feel honored to have been invited to events and by organizations I respect highly to speak about community-centered journalism, product thinking in newsrooms, and newsletters, among them the New York Times, WAN-IFRA, next media accelerator, Danish School of Media and Journalism and Online News Association’s 2017 Conference.
+I feel honored to have been invited by organizations I highly respect to speak about community-centered journalism, product thinking in newsrooms, and newsletters, among them the New York Times, WAN-IFRA, next media accelerator, Danish School of Media and Journalism, AAJA20 and the Online News Association’s 2017 and 2020 conferences.

 Reporting & Editing

 At News Deeply, before fully immersing into community and product strategy and operations, I served as the community editor of geopolitics, mainly focusing on Refugees Deeply and Syria Deeply.

-As a former correspondent, I extensively covered U.S. economics, politics and businesses for a number of European publications.
+As a former correspondent, I covered U.S. economics, politics, and businesses for a number of European publications.
 I wrote about presidential campaigns, protests and a lot about finance for the most widely read German weekly newspaper Die Zeit and its website Zeit Online.
 My favorite beats reporting for NZZ am Sonntag, the Sunday edition of the oldest Swiss paper Neue Zürcher Zeitung, were tax evasion cases and start-ups.
-I also served as the Wall Street correspondent for the Financial Times Deutschland before the publication was ceased in 2012.
+I also served as the Wall Street correspondent for the Financial Times Deutschland before the publication ceased to exist in 2012.

 During my time as graduate student at NYU, I enjoyed branching into multimedia journalism and produced a few mini documentaries, among them one for NYC Values, which won an Online Journalism Award in 2016.